-Mark J. Wolfson, a partner and litigation lawyer with Foley & Lardner LLP, has been involved in a wide variety of complex commercial litigation cases, including commercial foreclosure and lender liability suits; business tort actions; and breach of contract, UCC litigation, and commercial landlord-tenant cases.
-He is a member of the firm's Litigation Department and its Bankruptcy & Business Reorganizations Practice (the senior lawyer in the Florida group).
-He is the former chair of the Litigation Department in Tampa.
-Mr. Wolfson has been practicing commercial litigation and bankruptcy for more than 30 years.
+Mark J. Wolfson, a partner and litigation lawyer with Foley & Lardner LLP, has advised business clients in a wide variety of complex business bankruptcy reorganization cases and commercial litigation actions, including foreclosure and lender liability actions, business tort actions; breach of contract claims, Uniform Commercial Code litigation, and commercial landlord-tenant disputes..
+Mark is a member of the firm's Litigation Department and its Bankruptcy & Business Reorganizations Practice (the senior lawyer in the Florida group).
+He is also the former chair of the Litigation Department in Tampa.
+He has been practicing commercial litigation and bankruptcy for more than 37 years.

-Mr. Wolfson has extensive experience in out-of-court loan workout and restructuring matters as well as broad experience in all types of insolvency and bankruptcy cases, representing secured creditors, creditors’ committees, buyers of assets in chapter 11, equity holders, bondholders, and parties to contracts such as landlords and franchisors.
-He has experience in state, federal district and bankruptcy courts litigating fraudulent transfer and preference actions and has been involved in state assignment for the benefit of creditor proceedings.
+Mark has extensive experience in out-of-court loan workout and restructuring matters as well as broad experience in all types of insolvency and bankruptcy cases, representing debtors, secured creditors, official creditors committees, buyers of assets in chapter 11, equity holders, bondholders, landlords and franchisors.
+He has experience in state, federal district, and bankruptcy courts litigating fraudulent transfer and preference actions and has been involved in state assignment for the benefit of creditor proceedings.

-Mr. Wolfson has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system and has been recognized by Chambers USA: America's Leading Business Lawyers since 2003.
-He has been selected for inclusion in the 2006-2017 Florida Super Lawyers® lists.
-Mr. Wolfson was also selected by his peers for inclusion in The Best Lawyers in America© since 2007 for bankruptcy and creditor-debtor rights law.
-In 2001, Mr. Wolfson was honored by The Florida Bar Business Law Section as its Outstanding Member of the Year.
+Mark has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system and has been recognized by Chambers USA: America's Leading Business Lawyers since 2003.
+He has also been selected for inclusion in the 2006-2019 Florida Super Lawyers® lists.
+He has been selected by his peers for inclusion in The Best Lawyers in America© since 2007 for bankruptcy and creditor-debtor rights law.
+In 2001, Mark was honored by The Florida Bar Business Law Section as its Outstanding Member of the Year.

-Mr. Wolfson was the 2005-06 chair of the Florida Bar Business Law Section.
+Mark was the 2005-06 Chair of the Florida Bar Business Law Section.
 He is a member of the Section's Executive Council.
-He has served as the chair of the Business Law Section's Bankruptcy/UCC Committee.
-Mr. Wolfson served as the lead representative of the Business Law Section in connection with the enactment of Revised Article 9 in Florida in 2001 and was primary draftsman of many of the unique Florida provisions and the law that permitted Florida to outsource the UCC filing process.
-He also was chairperson of the section subcommittee which drafted the 1993 amendments to Section 697.07, Florida Statutes – the Assignment of Rents statute.
-Mr. Wolfson has been a member of the American Bankruptcy Institute’s Advisory Board for the Caribbean Insolvency Symposium for more than 8 years and has been a member of its Advisory Board for the Alexander L. Paskay Bankruptcy Conference for the past 5 years.
+He has served as the Chair of the Business Law Section's Bankruptcy/UCC Committee.
+Mark also served as the lead representative of the Business Law Section in connection with the enactment of Revised Article 9 in Florida in 2001 and was the primary drafter of many of the unique Florida provisions and the law that permitted Florida to outsource the UCC filing process.
+He also was chairperson of the section subcommittee that drafted the 1993 amendments to Florida’s Assignment of Rents statute.
+Mark was a member of the American Bankruptcy Institute’s Advisory Board for the Caribbean Insolvency Symposium for more than 8 years and has been a member of its Advisory Board for the Alexander L. Paskay Bankruptcy Conference for the past 5 years.

-He has lectured and written on lender liability, fraudulent transfer, and complex bankruptcy matters.
-Mr. Wolfson co-authored "An Analysis of the 1993 Mortgage Foreclosure Act," (The Florida Bar Journal, p.
+He has lectured and written on lender liability, fraudulent transfer, and bankruptcy matters.
+He co-authored "An Analysis of the 1993 Mortgage Foreclosure Act," (The Florida Bar Journal, p.
 68, October 1993).
 He also is co-author of the chapter titled “The Impact of Bankruptcy” for the Florida Bar treatise Florida Construction Law and Practice, the most recent edition published in 2018.
 He served two terms on the editorial board of The Florida Bar Journal and Florida Bar News.